AndrewButler95/Exchange-API-Project/README.md

 Product : returns a array of pairs

-If the method is product then "pair" can be any text but cannot be empty

 Ticker : returns price and volume of the last 24hr for a exchange pair

 Trade : returns trade data for a exchange pair